-The Branches is home to five therapists: Nicole Brown-Faulknor (Wounds2Wings & TEAO), Megan Svarich-Knights, Rachel Brnjas, Rochelle Kaikai and Chris Hagen.
+The Branches is home to six therapists: Nicole Brown-Faulknor (Wounds2Wings & TEAO), Megan Svarich-Knights, Rachel Brnjas, Rochelle Kaikai, Christi-an Slomka and Chris Hagen.

 Browse below for a summary of their offerings, contact info, and when you can find them at The Branches.